 My family has been making applesauce for several generations.
 My maternal great-grandparents had several apple trees.
 They harvested apples then made applesauce and apple butter.

 I used to can applesauce for myself, and freeze it for Mom.
-The last couple years, I froze applesauce for myself instead of canning it.
-Freezing is faster than canning. 😉 I do like seeing jars of applesauce in my pantry, though.
+The last couple years, I froze it for myself instead of canning it.
+Freezing is faster than canning. 😉 I do like seeing the jars in my pantry, though.
 It's a beautiful sight!

-I usually use a blend of apples when making applesauce.
-At least two varieties.
+I usually use at least two varieties of apples when making applesauce.
 The last applesauce I made, I used four apple varieties - Stayman Winesap, Mutsu, Cortland and Granny Smith.
 I like to use a blend of tart and sweet apples.
 Because of the tart and sweet blend, I don't add sugar to my applesauce.

 In the past, I would get a couple bushels of apples and spend a long day making applesauce.
 Since Mom is no longer with us and Lana is moving a few states away, my applesauce will be mostly for just Jeff and me.

 This year, I bought a peck of Mutsu, a peck of Stayman Winesap and 1/2 a dozen of Cortland apples from a local orchard.
 All of these apples were very large - much larger than what I see in the grocery store.
 I wanted some apples for eating and baking, so I didn't use the full pecks for the applesauce.
 There was some Granny Smith apples at home, so I used those for the applesauce, too.
 My last batch of applesauce was made from six Mutsu, six Stayman Winesap, three Cortland and three Granny Smith apples.
 I ended up with a little more than five quarts of applesauce.
 You can use less or more apples, depending on what yield you want.